 The 48-hour rule is a great way to save money and avoid frivolous spending if you struggle with this bad habit.
 Following this rule can help minimize future financial stress while also guiding you toward your financial goals — not to mention the impact it can have on your peace of mind and mental health by preventing buyer’s remorse.

 As you can see, there’s no one way to practice financial wellness.
 Smart financial strategies are multifaceted, and practicing several strategies can help you save money, make the most of your current finances, and set yourself up for success in the future.

 Want to know more about how to maximize your finances or practice further financial wellness?
-Check out detailed guides from 1AND1 Life today.
+Check out detailed guides from 1AND1 today.